GoogleCloudPlatform/community/tutorials/building-android-apk-with-cloud-build-gradle-docker-image.md

     docker run -v $(pwd):/home/app --rm gcr.io/fullstackgcp/gradle /bin/bash -c 'cd /home/app && ./gradlew clean assembleDebug'`

-In the command, we specify: `-v`, which mounts our current directory as the volume. and `--rm`, which removes the container on exit.
+In the command, we specify `-v`, which mounts our current directory as the volume, and `--rm`, which removes the container on exit.

 You can change the  `-c` command on your `cloudbuild.yaml` file if you would like to use other Gradle commands.